GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Related Work

 \subsection{Multimodal Benchmarks}

-The evaluation of MLLMs has been supported by a wide array of multimodal benchmarks, which primarily focus on assessing high-level vision capabilities.
+The evaluation of MLLMs has been supported by a wide array of multimodal benchmarks, which primarily focus on assessing high-level vision capabilities and broad semantic understanding.
 Early benchmarks like VQAv2 \citep{vqav2}, GQA \citep{GQA}, and ScienceQA \citep{SQA} were designed to evaluate specific tasks, including object identification, optical character recognition, and scientific diagram comprehension.
-Subsequent datasets extended these evaluations to encompass more complex reasoning tasks, such as commonsense reasoning \citep{codis, m3cot} and professional knowledge assessment \citep{mmmu, mathvista}.
-Some benchmarks like MMBench \citep{MMBench} and SeedBench \citep{seed-bench}, introduced hierarchical evaluation frameworks that assess both understanding and reasoning abilities across multiple levels of complexity.
+Subsequent datasets extended these evaluations to more nuanced and complex reasoning tasks, such as commonsense reasoning \citep{codis, m3cot} and professional knowledge assessment \citep{mmmu, mathvista}.
+Furthermore, some comprehensive benchmarks like MMBench \citep{MMBench} and SeedBench \citep{seed-bench}, introduced hierarchical evaluation frameworks that assess both understanding and reasoning abilities across multiple levels of complexity.

-A separate line of research has explored the mathematical reasoning capabilities of MLLMs, with some of them focusing on geometry-related tasks.
-Early works \citep{geoqa, geometry3k, unigeo, mathvista} adapted images from mathematical textbooks or exams, creating questions centered on reasoning tasks like calculations, proof generation, and relationship inference.
+A separate line of research has explored the mathematical reasoning capabilities of MLLMs, with some of them specifically focusing on geometry-related tasks.
+Early works \citep{geoqa, geometry3k, unigeo, mathvista} adapted images from mathematical textbooks or exams, creating questions centered on reasoning tasks like numeric calculations and proof generation.
 More recent approaches have automated the construction of these tasks \citep{geomm, mavis}.
 Nevertheless, these benchmarks primarily target long-chain mathematical reasoning and often overlook basic geometric perception, leaving a critical gap in our understanding of MLLMs' foundational visual capabilities.

 \our\ is a novel benchmark designed to evaluate the geometric perception capabilities of MLLMs.
 It leverages a data synthesis engine to generate structured textual descriptions of geometric figures, from which corresponding images and multiple-choice questions are constructed.
 Figure \ref{fig:construct} shows an overview of the \our\ data engine.